ezacharyk/BGP_Projects/Chapter 12 Unicorns 2/README.md

 This project is a direct copy of the previous Unicorn Dash game, with one major difference.
 We now play sound effects.
 Here we play a sound when the Unicorn turns and when it crashes.

-To use sounds, we put out .wav file in the assets folder.
+To use sounds, we put a .wav file in the assets folder.
 Then we load it into a FlxSound object.

 ```
 var turnSound:FlxSound;